coin-or/prtpy/examples/partitioning_algorithms.md

 # Number-partitioning algorithms

 ## Approximate algorithms
-Currently, `prtpy` supports a single approximate algorithm - `greedy` - based on [Greedy number partitioning](https://en.wikipedia.org/wiki/Greedy_number_partitioning).
+`prtpy` supports single approximate algorithms.
+The simplest one is `greedy` - based on [Greedy number partitioning](https://en.wikipedia.org/wiki/Greedy_number_partitioning).
+(also called: Longest Processing Time First).
 It is very fast, and attains very good result on random instances with many items and bins.